 Campground

-The Kentuck Campground has 226 sites total, including 55 with electric.
+The Kentuck Campground has 226 campsites, including 55 with electric access.

 The tent sites at this campground are beautiful.
 If you are able to rough it, you will be rewarded!

-You can hike or bike from the Campground on (appropriately named) Campground Trail down onto the GAP Biking Trail – but be prepared- this trail is NO JOKE!
+You can hike or bike from the campground on (the appropriately named) Campground Trail down onto the GAP Biking Trail – but be prepared- this trail is NO JOKE!
 It seems to go downhill or uphill for miles depending on if you are coming or going.
 Keep this in mind if you are taking your bike down to the trail or are headed out for a long hike.

 Once you are on the GAP Trail, it is only about a half-mile walk to town and the main amenities of the park- but save some energy for that hike back to the campground!

-Most people will use the main visitor lot or park along the streets, so this is the best lot to avoid the crowd- and the earlier you can arrive, the less of a crowd you’ll see, especially on the weekends.
+Most people will use the main visitor lot or park along the streets, so this is the best lot to avoid the crowd.
+The earlier you can arrive, the less of a crowd you’ll see, especially on the weekends.
 This lot is also better if you have a lot of gear, kids, or dogs, because you can spread out a little more.

-Parking in this lot will also give you easy access to another “highly recommended” item- Ferncliff Trail.
-You’ll find the entrance to the trail well-marked along the GAP Trail right off the parking lot.
+Parking in this particular lot will also give you easy access to another “highly recommended” item- Ferncliff Trail.
+You’ll find the well-marked entrance to the trail along the GAP Trail right off the parking lot.

-At just over a mile and half long, this loop trail circles Ferncliff Peninsula and gives you a taste of the rocky riverside and great views of the kayak & rafting take-outs.
+Just over a mile and half long, this loop trail circles Ferncliff Peninsula and gives you a taste of the rocky riverside and great views of the kayak and rafting take-outs.
 It also has some great forest canopies over the pine-needle-padded path.

-We felt safe letting Franklin and Hazel mosey through some side pools, but swimming along this trail was out of the question.
+We felt safe letting Franklin and Hazel mosey through some calm side pools, but swimming along this trail is out of the question.

 If you still have some energy when you finish the loop, head towards the second bridge on the GAP Trail out of town for some spectacular views of the river a little further downstream.